Prateek Sharma (gastroenterologist)

 Prateek Sharma is an Indian American gastroenterologist and academic known for his work on esophageal diseases, GERD, Barrett's esophagus, and advanced endoscopic techniques.

-He is a Professor of Medicine at the University of Kansas School of Medicine.
-He also serves as the President of the American Society for Gastrointestinal Endoscopy, and Chair of the ASGE Artificial Intelligence Institute.
+He is a professor of medicine at the University of Kansas School of Medicine.
+He also serves as the president of the American Society for Gastrointestinal Endoscopy and chair of the ASGE Artificial Intelligence Institute.

 Early life and career

 Sharma was born in Chandigarh, India.
-He graduated with a MBBS from M.S.
+He graduated with an MBBS from M.S.
 University of Baroda in 1991.
 He completed his internal medicine residency at the Medical College of Wisconsin in Milwaukee and his gastroenterology fellowship at the University of Arizona in Tucson.

-He is currently a Professor of Medicine and Program Director for the Gastroenterology fellowship program at the University of Kansas School of Medicine.
+He is currently a professor of medicine and program director for the gastroenterology fellowship program at the University of Kansas School of Medicine.

 Sharma is a Fellow of the American College of Physicians.

 Career and achievements

-Sharma was elected President of the American Society for Gastrointestinal Endoscopy, which represents more than 15,000 members globally and is considered the largest professional organization dedicated to gastrointestinal endoscopy.
+Sharma was elected president of the American Society for Gastrointestinal Endoscopy, which represents more than 15,000 members globally and is considered the largest professional organization dedicated to gastrointestinal endoscopy.
 He also serves as Chair of the ASGE Artificial Intelligence (AI) Institute, where he leads initiatives promoting the integration of AI technologies into gastrointestinal diagnostics and therapeutic practices.

 In 2024, Sharma was awarded the VAIBHAV Fellowship by the Government of India in recognition of his collaborative research efforts between the United States and India on the use of AI in early detection of gastrointestinal cancers.

 Sharma has contributed to policy discussions on the role of AI in healthcare, including participating in a roundtable with members of the United States Congress.
 He was interviewed by CNN regarding the gastrointestinal side effects of GLP-1 receptor agonists, a class of popular weight loss drugs.
 In the same year, he met with the Chief Minister of Andhra Pradesh, India, to explore AI-based applications for improving maternal health systems.

+In 2026, Sharma was announced as one of three Indian-Americans to be awarded at India's annual Padma Awards for 2026.